 What Are The Risks of COVID-19 In Personal Services?

-For personal services such as those offered at Ivonne Sanchez Beauty the nature of work performed requires close contact with colleagues and customers (i.e. within 2 metres).
+For personal services such as those offered at Ivonne Sanchez Beauty the nature of work performed requires close contact with colleagues and clients (i.e. within 2 metres).
 These interactions, as well as the need to touch work surfaces and equipment could increase the likelihood that we or you could come in contact with the virus.

 What You Should Know